Dexter Lawrence: Professional career

 Lawrence injured his left leg during his attempt at the 40-yard dash during the 2019 NFL Combine.

-Lawrence was selected by the New York Giants with the 17th overall pick in the 2019 NFL Draft.
+Lawrence was selected by the New York Giants in the first round with the 17th overall pick in the 2019 NFL draft.
 The Giants originally acquired the selection as part of a trade that sent Odell Beckham Jr. to the Cleveland Browns.

-In week 3 against the Tampa Bay Buccaneers, Lawrence recorded his first career sack on Jameis Winston in the 32-31 win.

-In week 5 against the Minnesota Vikings, Lawrence recorded a sack and a forced fumble on Kirk Cousins in the 28-10 loss.
+In Week 3 against the Tampa Bay Buccaneers, Lawrence recorded his first career sack on Jameis Winston in the 32-31 win.
+In Week 5 against the Minnesota Vikings, Lawrence recorded a sack and a forced fumble on Kirk Cousins in the 28-10 loss.
+As a rookie, he started in all 16 games.
+He finished with 2.5 sacks, 38 total tackles (24 solo), one pass defended, and one forced fumble as the Giants went 4–12.
+He was named to the PFWA All-Rookie Team.

-In Week 1 of the 2020 season against the Pittsburgh Steelers on Monday Night Football, Lawrence recorded his first sack of the season on Ben Roethlisberger during the 26–16 loss.
+In the 2020 season, Lawrence appeared in 16 games and started 15.
+He finished with four sacks, 53 total tackles (30 solo), and two passes defended as the Giants went 6–10.

-During the Week 2 game of the 2021 season against the Washington Football Team, Lawrence jumped offside on the final play of the 4th quarter during a Dustin Hopkins missed field goal nullifying the Washington kick attempt.
-The Giants would lose 29–30 on Hopkins' re-kick, dropping them 0–2 for the fifth consecutive season.
+During Week 2 of the 2021 season against the Washington Football Team, Lawrence jumped offsides on the final play of the 4th quarter, a Dustin Hopkins missed field goal, which nullified the Washington kick attempt.
+The Giants would lose 29–30 on Hopkins' successful re-kick, dropping to 0–2 for the fifth consecutive season.
+In the 2021 season, he appeared in 16 games and started 11.
+He finished with 2.5 sacks, 54 total tackles (27 solo), two passes defended, and one forced fumble.

 On April 28, 2022, the Giants picked up the fifth-year option on Lawrence’s rookie contract.